 Shigaraki is located in the southern part of Lake Biwa, surrounded by mountains, rich in raw materials.
 It has also been historically known as a transportation hub since ancient times.
 Shigaraki ware is unglazed and fired at a high temperature (referred to as "yakishime").
 Like Bizen ware, it offers a rich variety of expressions.
 The area drew influences from Tokoname ware and produced large pots and jugs from the 13th century.
 In the 15th century, everyday items such as unglazed mortars, pots, and jugs were produced.
 In the Azuchi-Momoyama period(1573-1603) tea bowls were created, and in the 19th century, teapots and hibachi (a Japanese heating device using charcoal as fuel) were made.
 From the mid-1940's, a variety of products such as tiles and architectural materials were produced.

-Koka City Industry and Economy Division Commerce and Labor Policy Division Commerce and Industry Labor Council
+Koka City Industry and Economy Department Commerce and Labor Policy Division

 Bizen ware [Bizen City, Okayama]